simontran7/dev-notes/data-structures-and-algorithms/algorithmic-patterns.md

     result = 0

     for i in range(k):
-        # Some logic to build first window involving `current` and/or other vars
+        # Some logic to build first window involving `current` and/or other variables

     for right in range(k, len(array)):
         # Add `array[i]` to window